 We translate technical weakness into business, fraud, legal, compliance, and incident-response consequences.

-Services focused on discovering real vulnerabilities, analyzing exploitability, and understanding how adversaries can operationalize technical weaknesses.
+Research-driven services focused on discovering real vulnerabilities, analyzing exploitability, and understanding how adversaries can operationalize technical weaknesses.
 We combine deep research with threat context for organizations that need more than a generic assessment.

 We identify critical attack surfaces, trust boundaries, parser flows, cryptographic workflows, and high-risk dependencies.